VS-cyber-sec/lockbox/README.md

   This project is licensed undet the MIT License see LICENSE

-## Warning : Use this project for educational purpose only .
-Don't do any ransomware attack.
+## Warning :
+Use this repository for the understanding of ransomware attacks and learning purpose only, files cannot be recovered if password is lost.
+Always test with sample data first.